 You overestimated yourself.

-Now you’ve got about half a bowl of guacamole and too many tortilla chips, and your belly’s already lecturing you on eating more than you’re physically capable.
+Now you’ve got about half a bowl of guacamole and too many tortilla chips.

-Here are some of the best ways to store leftover guacamole:
+Here are three of the best ways to store leftover guacamole:

 - Dribble a little extra lime juice over your leftover guacamole